 Abdul Hanan filed an individual complaint against Germany before the ECtHR in January 2016.
-Since 2010, Hanan has tried in vain to make himself heard before the German Federal Public Prosecutor’s Office, the Düsseldorf Higher Regional Court and the German Federal Constitutional Court.
+Since 2010, Hanan tried in vain to make himself heard before the German Federal Public Prosecutor’s Office, the Düsseldorf Higher Regional Court and the German Federal Constitutional Court.

-Officers in the Kunduz field camp were so hesitant to investigate that it was no longer possible to secure the scene of the crime in the direct aftermath.
+Officers in the Kunduz field camp were so hesitant to investigate that it was no longer possible to secure the scene of the crime in its direct aftermath.
 The circumstances that led to the attack and the situation on the sandbank at the time were never sufficiently investigated or clarified.

 Colonel Klein has not been prosecuted under military law.
 On the contrary: he was promoted to brigadier general in 2013, and has headed the training department in the Command and Control Base in Bonn since March 2019.

-Jung’s successor Karl-Theodor zu Guttenberg (also CSU) described the attack as “militarily appropriate” in November 2009.
+Jung’s successor Karl-Theodor zu Guttenberg (CSU) described the attack as “militarily appropriate” in November 2009.
 He later claimed that important information had not been communicated to him.
 Finally, in December 2009, Guttenberg told the German parliament, “Although Colonel Klein undoubtedly acted to the best of his knowledge and conscience and to protect his soldiers, it was militarily inappropriate from today’s objective point of view, in light of all the documents, including those withheld from me at the time.”

-The German government does not show any understanding of responsibility in the Kunduz case: the airstrike was “permissible under international law and thus justified under criminal law.”
+The German government does not show any understanding of its responsibility in the Kunduz case: the airstrike was “permissible under international law and thus justified under criminal law.”
 Furthermore, previous payments to survivors were – according to the government – expressly not linked to a recognition of legal obligation.